 The Stratasys Connex3 line of printers can print with three different resins or one at a time.
-In the world of color, this means it's possible to load a cyan, magenta and yellow resins into the machine and get a wide range of colors enabling the printing of full-color parts with no need for additional painting.
-There are some limitations on colors that can be achieved in tints and shades because neither black or white are in the mix when doing full color.
-To hone in on one particular range of colors, a Connex3 printer can be loaded with two colors plus a white, black or even transparent to get more tones out of secondary colors.
+In the world of color, this means it's possible to load cyan, magenta and yellow resins into the machine and get a wide range of colors enabling the printing of full-color parts with no need for additional painting.
+There are some limitations on colors that can be achieved in tints and shades because neither black nor white is in the mix when doing full color.
+To hone in on one particular range of colors, a Connex3 printer can be loaded with two colors plus a white, black, or even transparent to get more tones out of secondary colors.

 But Wait, There’s More!

 Thus far, we have only talked about the mixing of colors.
 Stratasys PolyJet 3D printers can also print resins with various hardness and flexibilities which can be mixed together to create blended materials with unique physical properties called Digital Materials.
 Some examples include:

 PolyJet in Film

 Laika Film Studios leveraged PolyJet technology to change the way movies are made.
 The Laika rapid prototyping department changed the facial characteristics of the puppets for many of their recent films by utilizing multi-material 3D printed facial parts that were printed using Voxel Print technology.
 This resulted in higher resolution parts with realism and consistency.

 PolyJet in Medicine